OthmaneBlial/RAGify/DEPLOYMENT.md

 1. Verifies `gcloud` availability and authentication.
 2. Ensures `cloudbuild.googleapis.com` and `run.googleapis.com` are enabled.
+3. Builds/pushes the dependency base image (unless `BUILD_BASE_IMAGE=never` or it already exists).
-3. Builds the Docker image with `gcloud builds submit` and pushes it to `gcr.io/${PROJECT_ID}/${IMAGE_NAME}`.
+4. Builds the final Docker image with `gcloud builds submit --build-arg BASE_IMAGE=...` so only app layers change.
-4. Deploys the image to Cloud Run with the provided runtime configuration.
+5. Deploys to Cloud Run with the environment variables pulled from `.env`.
-5. Prints the public service URL plus health & status endpoints for quick validation.
+6. Prints the public service URL plus health & status endpoints for quick validation.

 ## Verification Checklist